Sephley/docs/docs/dns.md

 Wie Mario und Luigi, hat man Primary und Secondary DNS Server.

 ### Record-Typen
+**A Record**: Address record.
+A Records map server IP addresses to domain names.
+For example, 72.21.206.6 to amazon.com.
+**CNAME**: Canonical Name record.
+A CNAME record establishes one domain as an alias to another (thereby routing all traffic addressed to the alias to the target; the canonical address).
+**Alias Record**: Like a CNAME record, Alias records can be used to map one address to another.
+But Aliases can coexist with other records using the same name.
+**MX Record**: Mail Exchange Record.
+These records will redirect a domain’s email to the servers hosting the domain’s user accounts.
+Mail exchange records are used for determining the priority of email servers for a domain.
 ### DynDNS
 DynDNS ist sehr nützlich, wenn mon von seinem ISP keine Statische Public IP erhält, aber trotzdem Dienste in einem lokalen Netzwerk veröffentlichen möchte.
 ### DNS in AWS